8. Flow of execution#

 \[ X_i = (a X_{i-1} + c) \mod m, \]

-with, e.g., \(a=75\), \(c=74\), and \(m=2^{16}+1\) (here, mod is the division reminder, `%%`).
+with, e.g., \(a=75\), \(c=74\), and \(m=2^{16}+1\) (here, mod is the division remainder, `%%`).
 This generator has poor statistical properties and its use in practice is discouraged.
-In particular, after some number of operations \(k\), we will find a cycle such that \(X_k=X_1, X_{k+1}=X_2, \dots\).
+In particular, after a rather small number of iterations \(k\), we will find a cycle such that \(X_k=X_1, X_{k+1}=X_2, \dots\).

 The for-each loop: